MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  Note that the set of points returned when you specify **routePathOutput=points** is different (and in addition to) the maneuver points that are used to provide driving directions along the route.
 Whereas maneuver points represent only places along a route where the driver or walker must take action (e.g., take a turn), the **points** array includes all points required to draw the line representing the route on a map (including all curves in roads and other geographic features).

  As we did in  REF _Ref263769059 \h Working with the Locations API earlier in this article, we can use the **file_get_contents()** method and PHP XML library to call the Routes API using the URI we constructed and parse the return XML into an object that we can then manipulate in code.
-REF _Ref263771082 \r \h Listing 16 shows code that creates this XML object and, as an example, obtains and prints the number of routes returned in the response from the object.
+Listing 16 shows code that creates this XML object and, as an example, obtains and prints the number of routes returned in the response from the object.

  **Listing 16 - Getting a response from the Routes API and working with the response as an XML object**